 Food/drink: Located right on the beachfront and with a fantastic sunset view is Elements Ibiza.
 Whether you are after a sundowner, dinner, ambience, or to listen to music, they have all the bases covered.

-Getting There: Tucked away to the West from the better-known sunset strip of San Antonio is Cala Conta.
+Getting There: Tucked away to the West from the better-known sunset strip of San Antonio is Cala Comte.
 After a quick yet rewarding ten-minute ride by car/scooter/e-bike, you will arrive at the main beach.
 There are three in total that you can choose.
-However, the central Playa Cala Conta is by far the best established.
+However, the central Playa Cala Comte is the best established.

 The best spot is Sunset Ashram Ibiza.
 The quintessential bohemian Ibiza sunset establishment of the whole island.
 It sits right on top of the point that splits the main beach in two.
 And as a result, has a sublime panoramic view for your enjoyment.